heyysudarshan/heyysudarshan/readme.md

 and `Compose Multiplatform` to focus on Android, iOS, desktop, and web from a single codebase.
 I enjoy writing clean, simple, and effective code instead of smartly complex code.
 Let’s connect if you share the same belief.

+### Contact me

+If you find my work interesting, want to leave feedback, work with me, collaborate on a project, or just have a conversation, feel free to email me at [sudarshanmhasrup@gmail.com](mailto://sudarshanmhasrup@gmail.com).
+You can also follow me on other social media platforms to see more of my work and thoughts on software development.

 ### Technology Tech

 Do you want to know the technology stack I use for writing and developing software?
 Don’t worry, I’ve got you covered.